 Pressing "refresh" on agua fresca

-Victor (pictured right) and Jordan (pictured left) set out to honor the tradition of agua fresca while creating a Better-For-You light and refreshing beverage.
+Victor and Jordan set out to honor the tradition of agua fresca while creating a Better-For-You light and refreshing beverage.
 Learn how they did it.

-Victor Guardiola and Jordan Hicks founded Bawí with a passion for native Mexican food and beverage.
+Victor Guardiola (pictured right) and Jordan Hicks (pictured left) founded Bawí with a passion for native Mexican food and beverage.
 Moving to the United States from Mexico in the early 2000s, Victor left part of his heritage behind.
 Still, he never lost his love for Mexico’s native flavors.
 Jordan found his passion working in Austin's food and beverage industry from a young age.

 The pair collaborated to craft a Better-for-You agua fresca that is “refreshingly authentic.”
 The sparkling, fruit-based drink is low calorie and low sugar but high in authentic Mexican-American flavor.
 We interviewed Victor about his and Jordan’s experience creating Bawí as a part of our Longhorn entrepreneur series.

 How did you come up with the idea?

 VG: Jordan Hicks, my cofounder and friend, brought up an idea of making a bottled agua fresca, and I immediately became interested in the idea.
 We had discussed entrepreneurial projects in the past, and I knew he would be a great cofounder.
 At the same time, I was taking Marissa’s course, the Food & Beverage Entrepreneurship Practicum, and discussed the concept with her.
 Marissa was really excited about the idea and said it had much more potential than the idea I entered the class with—she was totally right.

 The class really helped refine the concept.
 I was personally able to add a lot of value to the initial concept of a bottled agua fresca.
 Some attributes that arose were making Bawí low-calorie and sparkling, which are now key product features that make us unique.